 Bailey follows the below routine to blow dry curly hair (in this order):

 - Start by reducing moisture in hair after you shampoo by gently blotting hair dry with a micro-cotton towel or T-shirt.

-- Secure each with a clip, and dry sections with a blow-dryer on a cooler setting with a diffuser until each section is 50% dry.
+- Secure each section with a clip and dry with a diffusing blow-dryer on a cooler setting until each section is 50% dry.

-- Follow by starting in the back and dividing sections into smaller subsections.
+- Start in the back and dividing sections into smaller subsections.

-- To diminish frizz and help prevent thermal damage, apply a small pea-size amount of oil (try SheaMoisture Jamaican Black Caster Oil) and your go-to blowout cream (Bailey suggests SheaMoisture Strengthen & Restore Blow Out Crème from roots to tip).
+- To diminish frizz and help prevent thermal damage, apply a small pea-size amount of oil and your go-to blowout cream from roots to tip.

 - Dry each section with the diffuser, scrunching hair as you go.

 Blow-Drying Methods Vary Depending on Your Curl Type